import pickle

 self.actor_handle = ray.get_runtime_context().current_actor

-self.head = get_ready_actor_with_retry(name="simulation_head", namespace="deisa_ray")
+self.head = await get_ready_actor_with_retry(name="simulation_head", namespace="deisa_ray")

 await self.head.register_scheduling_actor.remote(actor_id, self.actor_handle)